 As a result of Federal Wildlife Proposal 22-55, the Bureau of Land Management Arctic District Office issued 6 federal draw permits for a muskox subsistence hunt on federally managed lands in the Western Portion of Game Management Unit 26A.
-The hunt area includes that portion of the unit west of the eastern shore of Admiralty Bay where the Alaktak River enters, following the Alaktak River to 155°00'W longitude, south to the GMU 26A border.
+The hunt area includes that portion of the unit west of the eastern shore of Admiralty Bay where the Alaktak River enters, following the Alaktak River to 155°00'W longitude, south to the GMU 26A border (Figure 1).
 This hunt is open to only federally qualified subsistence users residing in the eligible communities of Anaktuvuk Pass, Atqasuk, Utqiagvik, Nuiqsut, Point Hope, Point Lay, and Wainwright.
 The season for this hunt is August 1, 2022 to March 15, 2023, and is subject to closure at the discretion of the Arctic District Manager.
+To date, no musk ox harvest has been reported to the BLM, as per the permit requirements.
+For winter 2023-2024, BLM plans to issue 3 federal draw permits for a muskox subsistence hunt in conjunction with ADFG also issuing 3 state draw permits in 26A (Figure 1).